meower-media-co/RFC/RFC-1-Clients.md

 ### Feature Parity
 To be featured, your client must have at least these features.

-- Sending, editing, and deleting posts.
+- Sending, editing, and deleting posts
-- Updating chats when added to/removed from one.
+- Updating chats when added to/removed from one
 - User profiles
 	- Quotes
 - Profile picture support
-- Post/user reporting.
+- Post/user reporting
 - Chats:
+    - Chat creation
-    - Chat Member management.
+    - Chat member management
-    - Creating chats.
-- Logging in/signing up.
+- Logging in
+- Signing up
-- Home page.
+- Home page
-- settings*
+- Settings
 	- Quote
-   	- updating profile pictures
+  - Profile pictures
-   	- disabling typing indicator.
+ 	- Typing indicator
-- Searching Users.
+- Searching users
-- Searching Posts.
+- Searching posts
-- Blocking users.
+- Blocking users
 - Typing indicator support that users must be able to disable
-- CommonMark (Markdown)
+- CommonMark support
-- Image host whitelist, can be disabled by the user (with a warning before disabling!).
+- Image host whitelist, can be disabled by the user (with a warning before disabling)

     Current list of allowed image hosts:
     - https://meower.org/